How Many Americans Are Self-Employed in 2021?

-The benefits of self-employment are clear—work flexibility, not having to answer to a boss, getting to choose what you want to do, and more.
+The benefits of self-employment are clear—work flexibility, not having to answer to a boss, getting to choose the work you want to do, and more.

 If you’re thinking about becoming a self-employed worker in the US, it helps to get an overview of the trends, numbers, and statistics about self-employment.
 More specifically, understand how many Americans are self-employed.

-According to the latest figures released by the US Bureau of Labor Statistics (BLS), as of August 2020, the number of self-employed in the US is 9.544 million.
-This is a 3.35 percent increase from the previous month and a 1.4 percent year-over-year decrease.
+According to the latest figures released by the US Bureau of Labor Statistics (BLS), as of April 2021, the number of self-employed people in the US is 9.651 million.

 Coronavirus Impact on the Number of Self-Employed in the US

 Despite the slight month-over-month dip, April’s figures are a whopping 17.39 percent annual increase and an indication that the number of self-employed in the US is back to pre-pandemic figures.

 The lowest number of self-employed in the US came in April 2020.
 At 8.221 million, this was a 12.29 percent year-over-year decrease, and the first time the number of self-employed workers in the US fell below nine million in more than ten years.